Print

 Instructions

-1. Carefully divide egg whites and yolks between two medium/large bowls.
+1. Carefully divide egg whites and yolks between two large bowls (if you have two sizes, use the bigger one for yolks).
 Set egg whites aside for now.

-2. Into the bowl with egg yolks, add Greek yogurt, vanilla extract, gluten-free flour, matcha powder, and baking powder.
+2. Add Greek yogurt, vanilla extract, gluten-free flour, matcha powder, and baking powder to the bowl with the yolks.

-3. Whisk everything together until well combined.
+3. Whisk everything together until combined.
 Set aside.

 4. Add sea salt to the egg whites and whip them using a handheld mixer.
-Start on low speed and once the egg whites are frothy, slowly raise the speed to high and whip until stiff peaks form (3-5 minutes).
+Start on low speed, and once they are frothy, slowly raise the speed to high and whip until stiff peaks form (3-5 minutes).
+Don't overmix.

 5. Add ¼ of the whipped egg whites to the batter and whisk it in gently.
 Add the remaining egg whites to the batter in two batches and fold in carefully so the egg whites don’t deflate.
 It’s okay if they aren’t perfectly mixed in.

-6. Heat a large pan over medium-high heat and add avocado oil or butter.
-Lower the heat to low-medium.
+6. Heat a large pan over medium heat and add avocado oil or butter.

-9. Repeat with the rest of the batter and add more oil or butter as needed.
-You might have to wipe your pan clean with a paper towel a couple times to remove burnt butter.
+9. Repeat with the rest of the batter, adding more oil or butter as needed.
+You might have to carefully wipe your pan clean with a paper towel a couple of times to remove burnt butter.

 Notes